Introduction to 5s in Six Sigma

 - 5S is an activity where monitoring and management are extremely important parts.
 Management is hence needed to be enthusiastic about the changes 5S is proposing.

-5S in Six Sigma when exercised carefully can yield manifold benefits.
+5S in Six Sigma, when exercised carefully, can yield manifold benefits.
 5S essentially focuses on visual order, cleanliness, organization, and standardization.
 Organizing the work environment and reducing waste and non-value activities boosts quality efficiency and safety.
 Well planned and efficient workplace usually motivates employees to work extra hard.
-It’s a team-building activity and everybody across different functions should participate in it for the success of the event.
+It’s a team-building activity, and everybody across different functions should participate in it for the success of the event.
 Also, it is not a one-time activity but a continual process.
-The result through all of this can be improved services, security, profitability, and safety.
+The result of all of this can be improved services, security, profitability, and safety.

 This has been a guide to What is 5s in Six Sigma?
 Here we discussed the concepts, definition, important pointers and what is 5s in Six Sigma.
 You can also go through our other suggested articles to learn more –